 Bring a laptop if you have one.
 If you don’t, there will be extra laptops to use.

 2. Call for real change in forestry laws

 Ask the BC government to take bold action for forest protection and stewardship by amending BC’s forestry laws this year.

 3. Help us make 2020 the year we enter a new chapter for forest protection and stewardship in B.C.

 This year, we’ll be growing our forest campaign team and building public demand for old-growth protection.
 We’ll be getting campaigners, photographers, journalists and biologists out to shine a light on the value of the endangered ancient forests—and the shocking destruction—and take this information to decision-makers.

 We’ll be making needed conversations happen between communities, Indigenous Nations, concerned citizens, tourism operators and other business leaders, and the logging sector, to identify real solutions that allow for protection of endangered forests, respect the rights of Indigenous peoples and ensures long-term forestry jobs.
-We will see to it that the BC governments cannot continue to ignore what the majority of British Columbians support – protection of the last endangered old-growth forest.
+We will see to it that the BC government cannot continue to ignore what the majority of British Columbians support – protection of the last endangered old-growth forest.

-And we’ll be supporting the incredible leadership of Indigenous peoples in stewarding these lands, waters and forests.
+We’ll be supporting the incredible leadership of Indigenous peoples in stewarding these lands, waters and forests.
 And we’ll be telling compelling stories backed up by the mapping, research and science our Sierra Club BC community is known for.